mostjs/core/docs/api.rst

   disposeBoth :: Disposable -> Disposable -> Disposable

-Combine two :ref:`Disposable`s into a single Disposable which will dispose of both.
+Combine two :ref:`Disposable`s into a single :ref:`Disposable` which will dispose of both.

 .. _disposeAll: